php-fig/fig-standards/proposed/cache.md

     /**
      * Retrieves the value of the item from the cache associated with this objects key.
      *
-     * Value returned must be identical to the value original stored by set().
+     * The value returned must be identical to the value original stored by set().
      *
      * if isHit() returns false, this method MUST return null.
 Note that null
      * is a legitimate cached value, so the isHit() method SHOULD be used to